suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 ## Adding pins to the map

-If we wish to add pins to the map we must render an array of `<Marker>` components inside our `ReactMapGL` component.
+If we wish to add pins to the map, we must render an array of `<Marker>` components inside our `ReactMapGL` component.
 A `<Marker>` is another map-gl component.
 It requires a `latitude` and `longitude` property.
 Luckily for us, our `restaurants` state now has that information from our api!